What Credit Score Do You Need to Refinance Your Mortgage?

 Rate-and-term refinance minimum credit score

+A rate-and-term refinance is considered a “traditional” refinance, and is often used to change your repayment term or lower your mortgage rate.
 When refinancing a single-family home, the minimum credit score needed to refinance a conventional loan depends on your DTI and LTV ratios.
 For example:

 - The minimum credit score is 680 for borrowers with an LTV ratio above 75%, and a maximum 36% DTI ratio.
 If you have a maximum 45% DTI ratio, the credit score minimum jumps to 720.